Reassurance for Massage Therapists

 I truly love massage.
 I also hate all the bad ideas that pollute the profession.
 But these things are both allowed to live in my brain.
 They co-exist peacefully, like good roommates.

-When I was a massage therapist myself, I found it easy to enjoy despite my cynicism about the profession.
-I just stayed focused on creating an interesting, safe, pleasant sensory experience, because I knew that was inherently valuable even if nothing else was.
-To the extent that I engaged in obviously experimental therapies (like trigger point therapy), I acknowledged the uncertainties and my own ignorance.
+But here's the thing: that’s not nothing!
+It really isn’t.
+And neither are the non-specific effects of any kind of compassionate healthcare.
+And there are probably some specific effects of massage.
+And so I found it easy to enjoy my work despite my cynicism about the profession.
+I just stayed focused on creating an interesting, safe, pleasant sensory experience, because I knew that was inherently valuable even if nothing else was — but something else probably was occasionally slightly helpful.
+To the extent that I engaged in obviously experimental therapies (trigger point therapy), I made a point of acknowledging the uncertainties and my own ignorance.
 I asked a lot of people, point blank, if they wanted to pay for experimental therapy… and that didn’t ruin my career.
 It just led to a lot of useful and interesting conversations about the pros and cons.
-I built a busy and satisfying practice on those principles, and I think any massage therapist can.

 “But Paul,” protests any reader who knows my story, “didn’t you actually leave the profession because you were disheartened by it?”